Gestalt Therapy & Counselling in Central London

 In my work with couples, my aim is to support both partners as they work through their difficulties.
 Again my focus is their relationship with each other and their environment.
 I facilitate verbal and non-verbal communication between both partners that gives them an opportunity to resolve old disputes so they are free to make choices about the future of their relationship.
 I work with couples whatever their sexual orientation.

-As a Gestalt Therapist I am open to influences from other disciplines, in particular Object Relations theory, Body Therapy, Self Psychology and Buddism.
-My clinical practice is also inspired by a wider field of Art and movement.
+As a gestalt therapist I am open to influences from other disciplines, in particular the intersubjective psychoanalysis, integrative Body Therapy, anarchism, post-structuralist theory and Buddism.
+My clinical practice is inspired by poetry and the wider arts field including theatre, dance and movement.

 For contact details, please click here.